Tndang1/BlackjackProject/README.md

 ## Lessons Learned

 # Creating a UML and plan of what each class should know about and how it needs to behave is clearly going to become critical as the programs continue to grow in size.
+# Creating a blackjack table class would have been a better solution, the app class is crowded.
+# It is important to not long stuck on one issue.
+In time I spent trying to get a working hard and soft ace I could have implemented several other features.

 ## How to Run